JohnnyJF10/TgaBuilder/README.md

 ## Limitations

 - The application is currently limited to use **24 bpp pixel formates** for the destination texture panel.
 All incoming requests to modify image areas on the setination panel will be converted to 24bpp if they are not already.
-The colour representing transparency is (r,g,b) = (255,0,255) as usual in TRLE; alpha = 0 areas will be converted to this colour automatically.
+The color representing transparency is (r,g,b) = (255,0,255) as usual in TRLE; alpha = 0 areas will be converted to this color automatically.
 - The height of any bitmap/texture panel handled by this tool is currently capped at **32,768 px** or **128 pages** (~256 px length per page).
 This limitation is required to avoid issues with the .NET WPF Bitmap containers.
 - The height is always a **multiple of 256 px**, the standard TR page width, to ensure divisibility by picker sizes.
 - The width of the texture panel is limited to **256, 512, or 1,024 px** (1, 2, or 4 pages).